DrBretto/infotropy/docs/modules/maxwells-demon.md

 8. Configure the Matter.js engine to disable gravity.
 9. Create static rectangular bodies for the arena walls (top, bottom, left, right).
 10. Create a static rectangular body for the central barrier.
-11. Create a static rectangular body for the door within the central barrier, with increased height.
+11. Create a static rectangular body for the door within the central barrier, with increased height and a distinct render color to make it visible and clickable.
 12. Implement state variables for `ballBounceCount`, `leftSideCount`, `rightSideCount`, and `isDoorOpen`.
 Initialize `ballBounceCount` to 0, `leftSideCount` and `rightSideCount` based on initial ball distribution, and `isDoorOpen` to `false`.
 13. Generate 20 circular bodies (balls) with appropriate properties, random initial positions, and doubled initial velocities.
 Set their render color to white.
 14. Add all static and dynamic bodies to the Matter.js `World`.